View Laurie Callahan's Obituary on scrantontimes.com and share memories

 Born Aug.
 2, 1956, in Honesdale, she was the daughter of the late Arthur and Jean (Miller) Wall Jr. Laurie graduated in 1974 from Honesdale High School, received her bachelor's degree from St. Louis University in physical therapy and earned her master's at the University of Scranton in physical therapy.

-Laurie was a member of the Scranton Canoe Club and its GLOW League, a bowler at Idle Hour Lanes with the mighty Bowling Stones and the Scranton Running Club where she trained every day for a year to finish the Scranton Half Marathon at age 60.
+Laurie was a member of the Scranton Canoe Club and its GLOW League, a bowler at Idle Hour Lanes with the Mighty Bowling Stones and the Scranton Running Club, where she trained every day for a year to finish the Scranton half marathon at age 60.
 She enjoyed golf, bowling, traveling and sitting down with a nice glass of Scotch.
 She loved going to golf tournaments, especially the Masters and British Open.
 Laurie was extremely well traveled and loved to do so with her partner, Bill, and sister, Carolyn.
 Laurie and Carolyn traveled together to the British Open, England, Ireland and many other locations.
 She liked playing slots at the casinos, restaurant tours with Bill, and her beloved dog, Piper.
 Her greatest enjoyment was spending time with Bill and her children, Pat and Megan.
-She talked with Megan every morning on her way to work and was taken out of her comfort zone by Pat to restaurants she would never go to on her own accord.
+She talked with Megan every morning on her way to work and was taken out of her comfort zone by Pat to restaurants she would never go to on her own.
 She traveled extremely often to Salisbury University to see Pat play soccer and never missed a game.

-Surviving are one son, Patrick (Kait), of Chicago, Ill.; one daughter: Megan Callahan, of Marlton, N.J.; two brothers, Gregory (Sherry) Wall, of Clarks Summit; and Douglas (Patricia) Wall, of Durango, Colo.; two sisters, Carolyn Siepiela, of Honesdale; and Valerie Wall, of Australia; her loving companion, Bill "Doc" Gross, of Clarks Summit; many nieces, nephews, cousins, grandnieces and nephews.
+Surviving are one son, Patrick (Kait), of Chicago; one daughter: Megan Callahan, of Marlton, N.J.; two brothers, Gregory (Sherry) Wall, of Clarks Summit; and Douglas (Patricia) Wall, of Durango, Colo.; two sisters, Carolyn Siepiela, of Honesdale; and Valerie Wall, of Australia; her loving companion, Bill "Doc" Gross, of Clarks Summit; many nieces, nephews, cousins, grandnieces and grandnephews.

 Laurie was preceded in death by her brother-in-law, Eddy Siepiela.